MichaelOppong/ALFT-M7L3-Build-Your-MVP-Warm-up/README.md

 # Instructions

 Profile Creator!
-Use your JavaScript knowledge to make a this profile preview screen work.
+Use your JavaScript knowledge to make this profile preview screen work.

 ### Challenge One